C&D Waste, Contaminated Soils

 As Alberta’s population growth continues, the demand for infrastructure has never been greater.

-Understanding the problems facing the construction industry, the company felt it imperative to find sustainable solutions to the large increase in C, D and contaminated soils refuse and the growing scarcity of raw materials available.
+Understanding the problems facing the construction industry, the company felt it imperative to find sustainable solutions to the large increase in C&D waste and contaminated soils refuse and the growing scarcity of raw materials available.

 Prior to CAR working with us, it did not have an outlet for contaminated soils.
 Therefore trucks were taking a 350km round trip to dispose of contaminated soils at a landfill whereas now the trucks have increased load frequencies per day, with less servicing required resulting in a reduction in carbon emissions.